getsentry/sentry-docs/src/collections/_documentation/platforms/php/index.md

 and dropping it from the queue.
 By default this option is set to `6`.

+##### max_request_body_size

+This option represents the size limit in bytes beyond which the body of the request is not captured.
+The default value is `medium`.
+Possible values are `none` = never send body, `small`, `medium`, `always` = always send the body, no matter how large it is.
+The values are chosen like this on purpose since the SDK internally can define what the exact limits are.

 ### Transport

 Sentry PHP is not tied to any specific library that sends HTTP messages.
 Instead,